Tackyjarl/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project is designed to develop a backend api for the WTWR project and to learn various tools for backend devlopment.
+This project initially includes the use of MongoDB and Express, and will later include user authorization and security measures.
 ## Running the Project
 `npm run start` — to launch the server